Oxford Brookes University: Research standing

-In the most recent Research Excellence Framework in 2014 (REF 2014) 94% of research was internationally recognised and 59% judged to be of 'world leading' quality or 'internationally excellent'.
+In the Research Excellence Framework in 2014 (REF 2014) 94% of research was internationally recognised and 59% judged to be of "world leading" quality or "internationally excellent".
 This led to a 41% increase in quality-related research funding compared to a 3% rise across the sector.

-In October 2016 the university retained its HR Excellence in Research Award from the European Commission, recognising the university's commitment to supporting the personal, professional and career development of its research-active staff.
+In October 2016, the university retained its HR Excellence in Research Award from the European Commission, recognising the university's commitment to supporting the personal, professional and career development of its research-active staff.

 Specialist study

 The Centre for Development and Emergency Practice (CENDEP) in the School of the Built Environment was awarded the Queen's Anniversary Prize.
 CENDEP provides an academic setting for the study of cities, humanitarianism and refugees.
 Singer and activist Annie Lennox is patron of the Master's Course in Humanitarian and Development Practice.

 In 2008, the MSc in Primate Conservation was also awarded the Queen's Anniversary Prize.

 The Oxford Brookes Centre for Nutrition and Health is the UK's first research centre dedicated to functional foods.
 The centre was originally the Nutrition and Food Research Group at Oxford Brookes and was founded in 2004.